qrslmaoo/QrsTweaks/README.md

 ##  License
-This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details. textQrsTweaks - A local Windows optimization suite Copyright (C) 2025 qrslmaoo
+This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details.
+QrsTweaks - A local Windows optimization program Copyright (C) 2025 qrslmaoo

 This program is free software: you can redistribute it and/or modify